Judapriest/drupal-quality-checker/README.md

 Provides set of libraries to easily setup code quality checks based on [GrumPHP](https://github.com/phpro/grumphp) for Drupal module/theme/profile.

->*Note:* This library is aimed to help contributed/custom Drupal module/theme/profile hosted in individual git repository.
+>*Note:* This library is aimed to help ecedi starterkit and distribution.

 ## Install